 Another big advantage to using a vertical style smoker is the amount of room that they take up.
 Since most of the cooking surface is going up instead of over, this smoker is relatively compact in comparison to a barrel model.
 This compact design makes it an excellent option for pretty much any space, no matter if you have a large yard or a limited patio that you are going to be doing your cooking on.

-The RiverGrille Rustler is made with extremely durable and easy to clean steel.
+The Dyna-Glo Wide Body Vertical Offset Charcoal Smoker is made with extremely durable and easy-to-clean steel.
 With proper maintenance, there is no reason that this smoker shouldn’t last you for a good long time.
-You just need to make sure you set lots of time aside to assemble it each and every time you clean it, as the parts are not always easy to get in and out.

 When you are looking for a great offset smoker, you should always look for one that can be used for a wide array of applications, not just smoking.
 This model is a perfect option if you are looking to cook in a wide range of temperatures.
 In fact, of all the different models that we checked into, this one has the highest temperature rating.
 This makes it perfect for pretty much any type of cooking, no matter if you want to grill or smoke your food.

 This is also one of the easiest smokers on the market to use.
 It utilizes wood pellets, which are very easy to keep at a stable temperature.
-This model takes the level of ease up a notch, however, as it uses an automatic auger to keep the pellets moving into cooking position.
-This auger helps to make it a much more efficient smoker since all you really need to do is set the temperature and let the unit do its stuff.
+This model takes the level of ease up a notch, however, as it has a WiFi and Bluetooth PID controller that automatically maintains a stable cooking temperature.
+Moreover, you can adjust smoking settings with simple Smoke Control technology.